Advertising

 Check it out:

-While The First Slam Dunk continues to have a strong presence in Japanese theaters, Inoue participated in an interview with Cinema Today to discuss some of the film's topics.
+While The First Slam Dunk continues to have a strong presence in Japanese cinemas, Inoue participated in an interview with Cinema Today to discuss some aspects of his film.
 He took the opportunity to address the possibility of a sequel, but without confirming anything.

-“If I said there will be [a sequel] or said there won't be, wouldn't that statement limit me?
-Like if I said there will be one, and there isn't, that would be bad.
-And if I said there won't be one, even if I felt like drawing one, I wouldn't be able to.
-So I'm not going to say anything right now.”
+“If I said there will be [a sequel] or said there won’t be, wouldn’t that statement limit me?
+Like if I said there will be one, and there isn’t, that would be bad.
+And if I said there won’t be one, even if I feel like drawing one, I won’t be able to.
+So I’m not going to say anything now.”

 Synopsis:

-Slam Dunk tells the story of Hanamichi Sakuragi, a high school student and delinquent with a crush on the delicate Haruko Akagi, who introduces him to the world of basketball.
-Thus, the clumsy character begins to get involved in the sport, intending to join his school's basketball team just to catch Haruko's attention.
-However, Sakuragi awakens a genuine passion for basketball when he feels the adrenaline rush of the game.
-Alongside his captain Takenori Akagi, his rival Rukawa Kaede, and the rest of the team, he plays to win the intercollegiate championship.
+Slam Dunk tells the story of Hanamichi Sakuragi, a high school student and delinquent who is in love with the delicate Haruko Akagi, who introduces him to the world of basketball.
+Thus, the clumsy character begins to get involved in the sport with the intention of joining his school's basketball team just to get Haruko's attention.
+However, Sakuragi develops a genuine passion for basketball when he feels the adrenaline of the game.
+Alongside his captain Takenori Akagi, his rival Rukawa Kaede, and the rest of the team, he plays to win the inter-high school tournament.

-Takehiko Inoue then published his iconic sports manga in Shueisha's Weekly Shonen Jump magazine from 1990 to 1996, with a total of 31 volumes.
-The manga inspired an anime in 1993 and received four sequels in the form of animated films.
+Takehiko Inoue then published his iconic sports manga in Shueisha's Weekly Shonen Jump magazine from 1990 to 1996, totaling 31 volumes.
+The manga inspired an anime in 1993 and received four sequels in animated film format.

-Would you like to see a sequel to The First Slam Dunk?
+Would you like to see a sequel to the movie The First Slam Dunk?
 Leave your comment below!

 Source: Cinema Today